 Design, Build, and Play Your Own Instrument

-Design and build your personal guitar or bass from scratch (no prefab bodies or kits) using the same methods and equipment used by custom builders and manufacturers, from hand tools to a top-of-the-line Computer Numeric Control lathe.
+Design and build your personal guitar or bass from scratch (no prefab bodies or kits) using the same methods and equipment used by custom builders and manufacturers, including hand tools as well as top-of-the-line technology.
 Weekly private lessons by expert MI guitar instructors will take your own playing to a new level.

 Electric and Acoustic Design